Who should not row?

 How much does it cost?

 We do not charge a fee, but we do encourage donations.
-You can make them online in the Donate page, or by sending a check to Village Community Boathouse, Inc., c/o Ruth Lindner, 230 West 16 St. #2AB, New York, NY 10011.
+You can make them online in the Donate page, or by sending a check to Village Community Boathouse, Pier 40, 353 West Street, New York, NY 10011.
 There is also a donation box inside the boathouse.
+Your contribution supports our free public rowing and boatbuilding programs.

 How can I volunteer?

-You can learn to become a certified coxswain, or skipper (we offer a day-long introductory course several times a season, and further training thereafter), and work with our many school groups; you can volunteer in the boathouse as a record-keeper, boat repair-specialist or boatbuilder; you can fund-raise or attend community meetings on our behalf; and you can help us plan and run special events and voyages.
+You can learn to become a certified coxswain (we offer a day-long introductory course twice a season, and further training thereafter), and work with our many school groups; you can volunteer in the boathouse as a record-keeper, boat repair-specialist or boatbuilder; you can fund-raise or attend community meetings on our behalf; and you can help us plan and run special events and voyages.